-Start planning for your Christmas season early enough, and you can be sure you’ll have a successful one.
+Start planning for your Christmas season early enough, and you’re sure to have a successful one.

 Follow these steps, and you won’t go wrong.
-Plus, you’ll have more time to relax with your loved ones and get merry, without being totally stressed out.
+Plus, you get more time to relax with your loved ones and be merry, without being totally stressed out.